Pandaroses/doubletapp/notes/nea.typ

 overall users have enjoyed the game, and found it to be quite challenging at first, but with practice they were able to improve. users have particularly enjoyed the multiplayer system, and the challenge of trying to beat their friends.

-"I like the lay out and the colour scheme. initiative to use and edit the game format" "The app was smooth and everything worked well.
+"I like the lay out and the colour scheme. initiative to use and edit the game format"
+#linebreak()
+"The app was smooth and everything worked well.
 I found the usage of two hands to be a unique challenge, but the game was explained well and the UI was intuitive and easy to understand."
+#linebreak()
+"The game's awesome!!
+It's so simple but so fun to play.
+It didn't take long to get a hang of it and it works great, would definitely give it a 10/10 and recommend it to others."

 === Future Improvements
 In the future, i plan to improve the game by adding mobile support, and having more in depth analytics on the users profile page.